 Yes!
 You can use the “Select Graph View” pulldown in the gray box above the graph to select alternative views, including:

-►Cumulative Usage—great for checking to see if you’ve used more than 2,000 kWh of electricity in the billing period (which means you pay more for each additional kWh) or if you’ve used more than 100 CCF of natural gas (which means you pay less for each additional CCF).
+►Cumulative Usage—great for checking to see if you’ve used more than 500 kWh of electricity in the billing period (which means you pay more for each additional kWh) or if you’ve used less than 100 CCF of natural gas (which means you pay less for each additional CCF).

 ►Daily Cost—great for seeing the cost of electricity based on your daily use.

 ►Cumulative Cost—great for seeing the incremental cost each day as your billing period continues.

 ►Usage with Temperature—great to see the impact that temperatures have on energy and water use.
 During winter, expect to see a strong correlation between temp and gas use (or electric use, if you have electric heat).
 During Summer, expect to see strong relationships between temperatures and electric use (for air conditioning) and outdoor water use (if you garden or water the lawn).